 Saint Mary's College uses the electronic billing system known as eBill.
 With eBill, an email notification is sent to your Saint Mary's email account each time a new bill is available.
 You can also authorize other payers (parents, spouses, etc.) to receive the email notification.
 We strongly encourage students to set up Authorize Payer profiles.

 Email is SMC's primary method of communication.
-All students must maintain and manage their SMC email accounts.
-Accounts with undeliverable email or returned email will be assessed a fee.
+All students must maintain and manage their SMC email account.
+Accounts with undeliverable email or returned email may be assessed a fee.

 All students assume financial responsibility for any charges and/or fees posted to his/her account.
 All students also assume responsibility for understanding SMC's official policies concerning payment due dates, registration deadlines, unit load, financial policies and satisfactory academic progress.

 All charges are due and payable upon receipt of a statement from the Business Office.
 A student failing to make payment will be denied registration and will be unable to attend class or campus facilities.
 A financial "hold" will be placed on the account.
 Participation in commencement exercises will not be allowed, nor will a diploma, transcript of credit, or honorable dismissal be issued until all College bills have been paid in full.
 Transcripts will not be issued to former (or current) students with past due balances, including past-due balances on National Direct Student or Federal Perkins Loans.
 Further action may be taken for unpaid balances.

 Students who register AFTER the semester, trimester, or quarter has begun must be prepared to pay, in full, at the time of registration.
 Verification of financial aid proceeds may be accepted.
 Students will be prevented from registering late without permission from the program coordinators, instructors, Registrar's Office, and Business Office.
 Proof of payment will be required at the time of registration.